thingsboard/thingsboard.github.io/docs/mqtt-broker/install/cluster/aws-cluster-setup.md

 **Note**: Some recommendations:

-* Make sure your PostgreSQL version is latest 12.x, not 13.x yet;
+* Make sure your PostgreSQL version is 15.x;
 * Use ‘Production’ template for high availability.
 It enables a lot of useful settings by default;
 * Consider creation of custom parameters group for your RDS instance.
 It will make change of DB parameters easier;
 * Consider deployment of the RDS instance into private subnets.
 This way it will be nearly impossible to accidentally expose it to the internet.